mcgarc/USP/README.md

 The integration method used is not necessarily the fastest.
 It may be possible to improve runtime by using a different method or using custom code.

+If you intend to use this codebase, or would like to make improvements then feel free to get in touch.

 ## Install